 5) Place the final sample in a clean container suitable for transport to the laboratory.

-Representative sampling isn’t possible for some solid products such as dog chews, which can’t be easily mixed together.
+Representative sampling isn’t possible for some solid products such as dog chews, which can not be easily mixed together.
 In this case select a sample at random from among the products instead.
 The sample should be at least 500g.

 Taking and storing a backup B sample